 The Apostle Paul wrote, “Let the woman learn in silence with all subjection.
 But I suffer not a woman to teach, nor to usurp authority over the man, but to be in silence. … And if they will learn any thing, let them ask their husbands at home …” (1 Timothy 2:11-12; 1 Corinthians 14:35).
 If she does ask you a spiritual question, she is fulfilling her role—she is seeking out the attention and instruction of her spiritual leader.
 Now you must fulfill your role!
 Take the time to answer her question about a point made in a Bible study, a statement she read in a booklet, or how to reconcile two seemingly contradictory scriptures.
 If you don’t know the answer, research her question in the Bible, using Bible helps or in Church literature.
 If that fails, seek answers from your minister.

 Teach your wife the practical application of the Bible.
 Situations will arise where you can apply and remind her of a scripture about dealing with a neighbor, stopping a rumor, mentoring a child, or rising up to honor the elderly.
-Do not fall into the trap of thinking, She’s an adult; I don’t want to preach to her.
+Do not think, She’s an adult; I don’t want to preach to her.
 We all need reminders of what God’s Word says and how to apply it.

 If you need to point out a fault your wife has, follow Christ’s example: Be kind and patient in your approach.
 Once the fault is acknowledged, help her to overcome it.
 In this context, be sure your wife knows how much you appreciate her.
 Work with her to ensure that the spots and wrinkles are being worked out and that your family is becoming holy and without blemish.
 This is the kind of wonderful, God-level love Paul is talking about in Ephesians 5:25-26.
 When you show this sacrificial love and selfless leadership toward your wife, you are helping her spiritually.
 You are washing her, helping her to become clean and perfect, a bride who is ready to marry Jesus Christ!